thiagocapuano/waves-documentation/en/waves-client/transfers-and-gateways/bitcoin-transfers.md

 # How to receive Bitcoin

-Open your Waves wallet,
+Open your Waves wallet.
-In the Bitcoin section, click on the **Receive** button.
+In the Bitcoin section click on the **Receive** button.

 ![](/_assets/bitcoin_transfers_01.png)